mysterymath/lcc6502/Implementation_Defined_Behavior_Rationale.md

 #### Calling Convention

-Using a soft-stack instead of the processor stack was considered, but this places an unneccesary burden on external callers.
+Using a soft-stack was considered, but this places an unneccesary burden on external callers.
 Pushing to the soft stack is slow, complex, and produces large code, so it should be avoided whenever possible.
 It requires at least 6 cycles per byte pushed.

 By contrast, a byte can be completely pushed to the hard stack in only 1 byte of code and 4 cycles.
 The downside to the hard stack is it's extremely limited size.
-However, the C89 standard only mandates that it be possible for the compiler to compile at least one instance of a function with 31 arguments.
-Taking each argument to be 2-bytes large, this requires 62 + 2 = 64 bytes of hard stack space, allowing 4 such calls in the worst case.
-To limit size usage, arguments larger than two bytes are passed by a const pointer instead.

-The return value covers the arguments to allow the standard JSR/RTS pair to be used for external procedure calls.
-This avoids having to construct a return value manually to push first, which takes twice the cycles and space of a JSR.
-Note that the callee usually need never pop anything off the stack, since individual arguments can accessed via the ABSOLUTE,X addressing mode much like a traditional C compiler would.
-Since JSR is used, it's very inconvenient for the callee to have to clean up the arguments, since the return address is in the way.
-Accordingly, the convention was made caller-cleanup.

-The downside of caller-cleanup is that it forces the hard stack to be used for the entire duration of the call, even if the arguments are no longer needed.
-This is pretty severe really, since the stack space is such a premium.

-TODO: What do we actually do here?
+Since calling a function uses JSR, the return value covers up the arguments in this case, which means that the callee cannot easily clean up the arguments.
+This in turn means that even if the arguments are dead before the first call made by the callee, they must remain on the hard stack for the entire duration of the call.
+This places too much pressure on the hard stack, even with mitigation techniques.

+Still, system calling conventions like that used by Atari USR make it important that arguments on the stack be possible.
+Generalizing, the calling convention punts responsibility for argument location entirely to the caller.
+This makes it possible to write callers that use the processor stack (e.g. wrappers called by Atari USR), the soft stack (recursive routines), or static memory regions (carefully written ASM or proven-nonrecursive C).